With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 Coming here in the morning, you can easily see groups of old men and women practicing Tai Chi, or young people jog around the lake.

 When night comes, Hoan Kiem Lake is more lively under the bright street lights.
 That is also the time when many families, couples, groups of friends gather there to enjoy the breeze and confiding.

-You can take a stroll around the tranquil lakeside and cross The Huc Bridge to reach Ngoc Son Temple, a unique temple on Pearl Island.
+You can take a stroll around the tranquil lakeside and cross The Huc Bridge to reach Ngoc Son Temple.

 Don’t forget to treat yourself to a cup of sweet egg coffee at one of the egg coffee shops located near the lake.
-Egg coffee is a specialty drink in Hanoi that is very popular with domestic and international tourists.
+Egg coffee is a unique drink in Hanoi, popular with domestic and international tourists.

 2. Take pictures of beautiful moments in the Old Quarter

-In Hanoi Old Quarter, the pace of life is both fast and slow.
-Many people are busy doing business, and the others are leisurely watching the streets from the corner cafe.
+In this Old Quarter, the life pace is both fast and slow.
+Many people are busy doing business, and the others are leisurely watching the streets from the corner cafes.

-This place gathers all kinds of fun and entertainment activities, from visiting the architecture from the French colonial period to walking around shopping and eating.
+This place gathers all kinds of fun and entertainment activities, from visiting the Friench-colonial-period architecture to walking around, shopping, and eating.

-This ancient area is also especially popular with foreign tourists, so it will not be surprising that the old town area has a lot of street eateries and restaurants serving international dishes in addition to traditional Vietnamese cuisine.
+It is not surprising that the old town has a lot of street eateries and restaurants serving both international dishes and traditional Vietnamese cuisine.

 3. Enjoy typical street food at Hang Be Market

-Along the main streets Phu Doan and Bat Dan of the Old Quarter, you will smell a very typical mixed scent from restaurants, fast food shops, or street stalls.
+Hang Be Market is along the main streets Phu Doan and Bat Dan of the Old Quarter.
+You will smell a very typical mixed scent from restaurants, fast food shops, or street stalls.